kabirnain/Predictive_Analytics/IMDBpredictions/IMDB_README.md

 ## License

-This project is licensed under the MIT License -
+This project is licensed under the MIT License

+## Contributors

+This project was made possible through team work by Sakshi Kumar, Peter-Heglund Lohman and Kabir Nain.